-A monthly interest-free payment plan is available with installments due the 1st of the month.
+A monthly payment plan is available with installments due the 1st of the month.
+The current rate of interest charged is 6.5%.
 The Financial Aid Office determines the monthly payment amount based upon the student's financial situation and tuition charges.
 If a student owes a balance before starting an externship and/or graduating, an appropriate payment plan must be signed and implemented.
 Students will be allowed to walk in the graduation ceremony with a balance on their accounts but will not receive their diplomas, degrees, and/or transcripts.
+Transcripts will be provide to certain entities if the student has a balance upon graduation.